jvde-github/AIS-catcher/README.md

 ### Airspy Mini

 The Airspy Mini requires careful gain configuration as described [here](https://airspy.com/quickstart/).
-As outlined in the reference there are three different gain modes: linearity, sensitivity and so-called free.
+As outlined in that reference there are three different gain modes: linearity, sensitivity and so-called free.
 These can be set via the ```-gm```switch when using the Airspy Mini.
 We can activiate 'linearity' mode with gain ```10```using the following ```AIS-catcher``` command line:
 ```
 AIS-catcher -gm LINEARITY 10
 ```